BukolaOdunayo/FIFA-21-DATA-CLEANING-/README.md

 ## Background

-I recently participated in a data cleaning challenge organized in the data-tech space, the project was aimed at transforming FIFA 21 messy data into a clean and usable data that is ready for analysis.I transformed the data using M language and other data transformation tool available on Microsoft PoweQuery editor and i will be sharing my process with you in this document.
+I recently participated in a data cleaning challenge organized in the data-tech space, the project was aimed at transforming FIFA 2021 messy data into a clean and usable data that is ready for analysis.I transformed the data using M language and other data transformation tool available on Microsoft PoweQuery editor and
+I will be sharing my process with you in this document.

 ## Data Description